merthanmerter/wepieces/README.md

 WEPIECES is a highly inspired application starter kit based on [create-t3-app](https://create.t3.gg/).
-It’s 100% production ready and built with technologies like Bun, Hono, Træfik, Dragonfly, Docker, React, tRPC, Drizzle, Jotai, Zod, Tailwind, Jose, and more.
+It’s 100% production ready and built with technologies like Bun, Hono, Træfik, Redis, Docker, React, tRPC, Drizzle, Jotai, Zod, Tailwind, Jose, and more.
 The goal of this project is to provide a modern web application framework that doesn't require features like server-side rendering (SSR) or search engine optimization (SEO).
 It’s an ideal choice for fast and simple deployment using Docker or even Bun executables, requiring little to no configuration.

 ### Features